 A class may be cancelled due to insufficient enrollment or for some other reason.
-When this happens, the Office of the Registrar will remove the students from the class and give them the option of either seeing their advisor and adding another class by the deadline to add classes, or receiving a 100% refund.
-Students are not responsible for withdrawing in this instance; however students are responsible for adding any additional courses on VIP.
+When this happens, the academic department will notify enrolled students.
+Students are not responsible for withdrawing in this instance; however, they are responsible for adding any additional courses.